Winners ID’d in second youth rodeo

-The Bandera Rodeo Club drew a lot of cowboys and cowgirl to the second performance of its Youth Summer Rodeo Series on July 13 at Mansfield Park.
+The Bandera Rodeo Club drew a lot of young cowboys and cowgirl to compete in the second offering of its Youth Summer Rodeo Series on July 13 at Mansfield Park.

-The winners of the events and the times or scores those competitors achieved were:
+The winners of the events and the times or scores those competitors earned were:

 In the barrels for 8-11 year olds, Callie Kohlenberg, 20.036; Allysen Perez, 20.780; Brody Barker, 21.765; Cealy Billings, 22.893; Brooke Lee, 28.175; and Julie Lipka, 32.530;